 Introducing Your Frog to Its New Home

 All that’s left now is to introduce your frog to their new enclosure.
 I recommend being as gentle and patient as possible.
 In most cases, your pet will be in a small, plastic container.
-Simply set the container inside the terrarium and remove the lid, allowing them to venture out on their own.
+Set the container inside the terrarium and remove the lid, allowing them to venture into their habitat on their own.
 As soon as you notice your frog is no longer in the plastic container, you can remove it from the cage.

 I hope you found this guide useful!
 If you enjoyed it, or know someone who will, please consider sharing this post with family and friends.
 Thanks!